sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 3. In the **Overview** section, click app-router link to open workflow, business rules and process visibility applications.

-    > Logon with your trial user name and password to the application.
+    > Logon with your trial user id and password to the application.

     ![Open FLP](approuterlink.png)